There are lots of mixed messages surrounding carbohydrates, and this basics guide provides some insight to help separate the fact from the fiction.

 What are considered to be ‘bad’ carbs and what are ‘good’ carbs?

-Bad carbohydrates are those that offer little nutritional benefit when consumed.
+I don’t really like to define between ‘good’ foods and ‘bad’foods, but essentially what would be classified as bad carbohydrates are those that offer minimal nutritional benefit when consumed.
 These are foods that provide energy, but offer very little in the way of vitamins, minerals and fibre.
 This includes foods such as cakes, sweets/lollies, crisps, fried food, processed foods, fast foods.

-What if you can’t resist all the bad stuff?
-It’s ok not to eat whole foods 100% of the time, but it’s really important to be mindful and aware of eating a balanced diet.
-For example, if you going to eat highly processed foods for your dinner, consider what you are going to eat for breakfast and lunch and make sure you are getting sufficient fibre, vitamins and minerals.
+What if you can’t resist all that sugary stuff?
+It’s ok not to eat whole foods 100% of the time and it’s really important to be mindful and aware of eating a balanced diet.
+It’s just important to be aware that highly processed foods lack essential nutrients and fibre.
+Occasional consumption is absolutely fine and its all about finding a happy balance.

-Good carbohydrates are of course the opposite to the bad ones and offer nutritional benefit through vitamins, minerals, fibre and water.
-These foods include whole grains, vegetables, fruit, rice, legumes and bran.
+Good carbohydrates, of course, offer nutritional benefit through vitamins, minerals, fibre and water.
+These foods include whole grains, vegetables, fruit, rice, legumes and bran and should be included in your daily diet.

 What is the difference between refined sugar and unrefined sugar?

-Refined sugar is processed and similarly to good and bad carbohydrates,this means a loss of any nutritional benefit (vitamins and minerals).
+Refined sugar is processed and similarly to ‘bad carbohydrates’, this means a loss of any nutritional benefit (vitamins and minerals).
 Refined sugars are classified as granulated sugars, ie. the type of sugar you might put in your tea or on your Weetbix.
 A can of coke is the perfect example of how processed foods/drinks are full of refined sugars.
 One can contains 39g of sugar, that’s the equivalent to just over 9 teaspoons of sugar.
-How often would you put 9 teaspoons of sugar on your breakfast?
+How often would you sit and eat 9 teaspoons of sugar?

 Is it true you shouldn’t eat carbs after 6pm?